Milohax-archive/Guitar-Hero-II-Deluxe/README.md

    2.0 adds GH80's and GH1 in as separate campaigns, adds drums as a playable instrument, adds a streak meter and FC indicator, and overhauls the UI for that real slick shine.
+Go play 3.0 on Xbox 360.

 Q: What's a "strum limit"?
 A: In short, the game has a cooldown timer every time the player strums.